erikalesperance/Haplotype_Mapping/README.md

 # Haplotype_Mapping
 Pipeline for mapping RNAseq reads (from leaf tissue, SAM, and the floral dev stages used for genome annotations) to each haplotype of Bidens cv.
 Compact Yellow.
-Buit from Emily Yaklich's sunflower dev_RNAseq pipeline: https://github.com/erikalesperance/dev_RNAseq/blob/main/README.md
+Built from Emily Yaklich's sunflower dev_RNAseq pipeline: https://github.com/erikalesperance/dev_RNAseq/blob/main/README.md

 Programs used: